wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 A pie chart shows the relative size of your data as pie slices.
 You can show either a pie chart or a donut chart.
 You can customize the width of the donut ring (by percentage) and, the percentile shown for the number, and more.

+The collage above shows both a pie chart and a donut chart for the same data.

 <a id="pie_format_tab">